-- 7.1 Access Requirements Section 5.1 of the Instrument sets out access requirements that apply to a recognized exchange and a recognized quotation and trade reporting system.
-The Canadian securities regulatory authorities note that the requirements regarding access for members do not, however, restrict the authority of an exchange or quotation and trade reporting system to maintain reasonable standards for access.
-In addition, the reference to "a person or company" in subsection (b) includes a system or facility that is operated by a person or company. - 7.2 Compliance Rules Section 5.4 of the Instrument requires a recognized exchange and recognized quotation and trade reporting system to have appropriate procedures to deal with violations of rules, policies or other similar instruments of the exchange or quotation and trade reporting system.
-This section does not preclude enforcement action by any other person or company, including the Canadian securities regulatory authorities or the regulation services provider. - 7.3 Filing of Rules - Section 5.5 of the Instrument requires a recognized exchange and recognized quotation and trade reporting system to file all rules, policies and other similar instruments and amendments as required by the securities regulatory authority.
+- Compliance Rules - Section 5.4 of the Instrument requires a recognized exchange and recognized quotation and trade reporting system to have appropriate procedures to deal with violations of rules, policies or other similar instruments of the exchange or quotation and trade reporting system.
+This section does not preclude enforcement action by any other person or company, including the Canadian securities regulatory authorities or the regulation services provider. - Filing of Rules Section 5.5 of the Instrument requires a recognized exchange and recognized quotation and trade reporting system to file all rules, policies and other similar instruments and amendments as required by the securities regulatory authority.
 Initially, all rules, policies and other similar instruments will be reviewed before implementation by the exchange or quotation and trade reporting system.
 It is the intention of the securities regulatory authority to develop and implement a protocol that will set out the procedures to be followed with respect to the review and approval of rules, policies and other similar instruments and amendments.

-PART 8 REQUIREMENTS ONLY APPLICABLE TO ATSS
+PART 8 REQUIREMENTS ONLY APPLICABLE TO ATSs